 Diagnosis is often based on response to treatment.

 If the 1st or 2nd stage of labor proceeds too slowly and fetal weight is < 5000 g (< 4500 g in diabetic women), labor can be augmented with oxytocin, which is the treatment for hypotonic dysfunction.
 If normal progress is restored, labor can then proceed.
-If not, fetopelvic disproportion or intractable hypotonic dysfunction may be present, and cesarean delivery may be required.
+If not, fetopelvic disproportion or intractable hypotonic dysfunction may be present, and cesarean delivery Cesarean Delivery Cesarean delivery is surgical delivery by incision into the uterus.
+Up to 30% of deliveries in the US are cesarean.
+The rate of cesarean delivery fluctuates.
+It has recently increased, partly... read more may be required.

-In the 2nd stage of labor, forceps or vacuum extraction may be appropriate after evaluation of fetal size, presentation, and station (2 cm below the maternal ischial spines [+2] or lower) and evaluation of the maternal pelvis.
+If the 2nd stage of labor is prolonged, forceps or vacuum extraction Operative Vaginal Delivery Operative vaginal delivery involves application of forceps or a vacuum extractor to the fetal head to assist during the 2nd stage of labor and facilitate delivery.
+Indications for forceps delivery... read more may be appropriate after evaluation of fetal size, presentation, and station (2 cm below the maternal ischial spines [+2] or lower) and evaluation of the maternal pelvis.

 Hypertonic uterine dysfunction is difficult to treat, but repositioning, short-acting tocolytics (eg, terbutaline 0.25 mg IV once), discontinuation of oxytocin if it is being used, and analgesics may help.